To be a successful Couch Potato, it’s important to understanding both the theory and practice of index investing.

-Dan Bortolotti’s The MoneySense Guide to the Perfect Portfolio (Rogers Publishing, 2012, second edition), is the only comprehensive guide to DIY index investing written specifically for Canadians.
-It outlines the basics of the strategy, how to settle on the right asset allocation, choose the appropriate funds, open an online brokerage account to assemble your portfolio, and how to stay the course when you’re tempted to bail.
-The book is also available electronically in Apple iPad, Kobo, and Kindle editions.
+The book outlines the basics of the strategy, explains how to settle on the right asset allocation, choose the appropriate funds, open an online brokerage account to assemble your portfolio, and how to stay the course when you’re tempted to bail.
+It also includes a list of recommended ETFs and model portfolios to get you started.

-Millionaire Teacher, by Andrew Hallam (Wiley, 2011).
+Millionaire Teacher, by Andrew Hallam (Wiley, second edition 2017).
 Hallam was a highly successful stock picker, but that wasn’t the main reason he was able to amass a million-dollar portfolio.
 The blogger and schoolteacher explains why frugal living, diligent saving, and a diversified portfolio of index funds are the real keys to building wealth.
 See my review for more.